 Maple Leaf Centerpiece Tutorial

 If you don’t have a AccuQuilt GO!
-Baby don’t worry, I’ll show you how to make this without it.
+Baby don’t worry, I’ll show you how to make this without it and share a template with you.

 Make 9 blocks and arrange them however you like.
 If you look at the layout below you can see that I will only have to match the seams of the 9 blocks.